Faltenreich/faltenreich.github.io/_drafts/2025-01-01-reading-android-notifications-with-custom-remote-views.md

 }
 ```

-Every time any new notification is being posted or updated in the status bar, the NotificationListenerService's `onNotificationPosted` will be invoked.
+Every time a new notification is being posted or updated in the status bar, the NotificationListenerService's `onNotificationPosted` will be invoked.

 ```kotlin
 class MyService : NotificationListenerService() {